6 reasons small businesses need to adopt sustainable solutions

 Other eco-friendly regulations are increasing

-On top of plans to make emissions reporting mandatory, countries are instigating a host of other regulatory initiatives to protect the planet. aimed at inspiring greater discussion around sustainability governance worldwide.
+On top of plans to make emissions reporting mandatory, countries are instigating a host of other regulatory initiatives to protect the planet.
+In 2018 the European Union released a slew of legislation aimed at inspiring greater discussion around sustainability governance worldwide.

-Another example is the which is part of the nation's intention to be carbon neutral by 2050.
+Another example is the UK's Ten Point Plan which is part of the nation's intention to be carbon neutral by 2050.
 Coined the Green Industrial Revolution, the initiative includes schemes to accelerate renewable energy consumption, improve air quality and enforce new building standards that focus on energy efficiency and low carbon heating.

 These plans will affect businesses in a myriad of ways.
 With similar regulations springing up in countries across the globe, companies will need to adapt fast to remain compliant.